-From the 8th century to 1962, the Great Saltowrks of Salins-les-Bains has used natural salty waters as raw material to make salt.
-The presence of salty waters in Salins-les-Bains is explained by the existence of a sea, which covered Jura 210 millions years ago.
-The salt remaining after the evaporation of this prehistoric sea became a rock, called rock salt, lying today at 246 meters depth.
-The rainwaters infiltrating the underground became salty through contact with rock salt and the, by pressure, rose up naturally on surface to give birth to salty springs.
+From the 8th century to 1962, the Great Saltwork of Salins-les-Bains has used the evaporation of natural salty waters to make salt.
+This salty water came from a former sea, which covered the Jura 210 millions years ago.
+The salt remaining after the evaporation of this sea became a rock, called rock salt, lying today at 246 meters depth.
+The rainwater infiltrating the ground becomes salty by dissolving the rock salt.
+Then, thanks to a natural pressure phenomenon, it rises up on the surface to give birth to salty springs.

-The salt, called "white gold", was obtained by evaporation, using an artificial source of heat (wood, and from the 19th century coal).
+The salt, called the "white gold", was obtained by heating this salty water using at first wood and then coal (form the 19th century).

-In 1775, the Royal Saltwork of Arc-et-Senans were built by the architect Claude Nicolas Ledoux, at the edge of the Chaux Forest (3rd largest hardwood forest in France) to increase the local production.
-It worked as complementary to the saltwork of Salins-les-Bains, being supplied by wooden pipes 21 kilometers long in which circulated the less salty waters of Salins.
-Due to the lack of profitabily, the saltwork of Arc-et-Senans closed in 1895.
+In 1775, the Royal Saltwork of Arc-et-Senans was built by the architect Claude Nicolas Ledoux, nearby the Chaux Forest (3rd largest hardwood forest in France) to increase the local salt production.
+Since it hadn't any salt or salty water, the salty water from Salins-les-Bains went to Arc-et-Senans through wooden pipes.
+It was called a "saumoduc" and was 21 kilometers long, which is the distance between the two cities.
+Since it was not profitable enough, the saltwork of Arc-et-Senans was closed in 1895.

-In 1962, the Saltworks of Salins-les-Bains closed, after 1200 years of production because of a lack of profitability and modernisation, an evolution of the food preservation technics and especially, because of the competition with mines and salt marshes.
+In 1962, the Saltwork of Salins-les-Bains was closed, after 1200 years of production.
+Indeed, the Saline was not profitable anymore and quite archaic.
+The evolution of the food preservation technics and the competition with mines and salt marshes made it collapse.

-Since 1966, the Great Saltwork is the property of Salins-les-Bains's municipality.
+Since 1966, the Great Saltwork is owned by the city of Salins-les-Bains.

-Its history, its technicals installations still functionning, its incredible subterranean architecture, make of the Great Saltwork of Salins-les-Bains a site unique in Europe and one of the jewels of the heritage in Franche-Comté.
+Its history, its pumping system still functionning and its incredible underground architecture make of the Great Saltwork of Salins-les-Bains an unique site in Europe and one of the jewels of the Franche-Comté's heritage.

-The Saltworks of Salins-les-Bains played a crucial part in the history of the city and its region.
-This major site of industrial heritage in Franche-Comté also benefits from several national and international recognitions.
+The Saltwork of Salins-les-Bains has played a crucial part in the history of the city and its region.
+This is why it got several national and international recognitions.

-The Great Saltwork of Salins-les-Bains was registered on the 27th of June, 2009, on the Unesco World Heritage list, in extension to the Royal Saltworks of Arc-et-Senans (registered in 1982).
-You can access the webpage of both saltworks by clicking on the Unesco website here : http://whc.unesco.org/fr/list/203.
+The Great Saltwork of Salins-les-Bains was registered on the 27th of June 2009 on the Unesco World Heritage list, in extension of the Royal Saltwork of Arc-et-Senans (registered in 1982).
+You can access the webpage of both saltworks on the Unesco website by clicking here : http://whc.unesco.org/fr/list/203.

-Since the 8th of December, 2009, and to ensure consistency, all the buildings belonging to the Great Saltwork of Salins-les-Bains have been listed as Historical Monument.
+Since the 8th of December 2009, all the buildings belonging to the Great Saltwork of Salins-les-Bains have been listed as Historical Monument for consistency reasons.